Get started

 • src: The Tailscale IP address and port for the source of the network flow.
 The port number is not included for exit traffic.

 • dst: The IP address and port for the destination of the network flow.
 This IP address can be either a Tailscale IP address or an external IP address, such as on a private network or a public IP.
-Empty for exit traffic.
+Empty for exit traffic, unless Destination Logging is enabled.

 • txPackets: Number of packets transmitted.